Pete (Disney): Mickey Mouse Works and House of Mouse

 After Goof Troop, Pete reverted to his evil ways on Mickey Mouse Works, where he frequently bullied the other characters and occasionally kidnapped Minnie Mouse.
 He would also play an average criminal (i.e. a house burglar).
 Then in House of Mouse, he plays the role of the evil landlord.
 Several episodes involved his attempts to close the club by sabotaging the show, though there were times when he helped out the crew.

 Mickey Mouse Clubhouse

 Pete appears in numerous episodes of Mickey Mouse Clubhouse.
 He maintains his protagonist and semi-antagonist role, but is significantly toned down for its preschool audience—he is less malicious and more mischievous.

-Mickey and the Roadster Racers
+Mickey Mouse Mixed-Up Adventures

-Pete also appears in Mickey and the Roadster Racers as a recurring character, either competing against Mickey and friends in races or as a civilian in various locales.
-The series also features various alter egos/relatives of Pete:
+Pete also appears in Mickey Mouse Mixed-Up Adventures as a recurring character, either competing against Mickey and friends in races or as a civilian in various locales.
+He is also the proprietor of Pete's Junkyard.

+The series also features various alter egos and/or relatives of Pete: